Spacial/csstuff/README.md

 - [FastAPI](https://github.com/tiangolo/fastapi) framework, high performance, easy to learn, fast to code, ready for production
 - cython [dtoa.c](https://github.com/python/cpython/blob/master/Python/dtoa.c)
 - [Learn to code with Wonder Woman, Smithsonian Learning Labs, and NASA](https://educationblog.microsoft.com/en-us/2020/09/learn-to-code-with-wonder-woman-smithsonian-learning-labs-and-nasa/), [Artemis](https://docs.microsoft.com/en-us/learn/modules/introduction-python-nasa/)
+- [BeeWare Project](https://beeware.org/project/): The BeeWare Project aims to take the power of Python as a language, and use it to enable users of all skill levels to develop applications with native user interfaces.
+- [kivy](https://github.com/kivy/kivy): Open source UI framework written in Python, running on Windows, Linux, macOS, Android and iOS.

 ##### Jupyter